 Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement has been signed below by the following persons in the capacities and on the dates indicated.

-Name Position Date Thurman J. "T.J."
-Rodgers Chief Executive Officer and Chairman (Principal Executive Officer) October, 2020 Emmanuel T. Hernandez Chief Financial Officer (Principal Financial and Accounting Officer) October, 2020
+Name Position Date /s/ Thurman J. Rodgers Thurman J. Rodgers Chief Executive Officer and Chairman (Principal Executive Officer) November 12, 2020 /s/ Emmanuel T. Hernandez Emmanuel T. Hernandez Chief Financial Officer (Principal Financial and Accounting Officer) November 12, 2020